TOMKIBOI/alx-system_engineering-devops/README.md

-This is all about shell permisions
+This is all about shell permision shell redirections